Elpidio Barzaga Jr.: Personal life

 Barzaga was married to Jennifer Austria, a registered nurse 25 years his junior.
 They had three sons: Francisco ("Kiko"), Elpidio III ("Third"), and Lorenzo ("Enzo").

-Jennifer has been serving as Dasmariñas mayor from 2007 to 2016 and since 2019; while sons Francisco is the representative of Cavite's 4th district since 2025 and Elpidio III is the Dasmariñas vice mayor since 2025.
+Jennifer has been serving as Dasmariñas mayor from 2007 to 2016 and since 2019; while sons Kiko is the former representative of Cavite's 4th district from 2025 to 2026 and Elpidio III is the Dasmariñas mayor since 2026.

+Illness and death

 In early 2000, he underwent quintuple heart bypass operation.
 He later revealed having diabetes and asthma.

-Illness and death

 In October 2023, Barzaga announced that he was going to the United States for a major heart operation.
 He died at Stanford University Medical Center in Palo Alto, California on April 27, 2024, at the age of 74.
-Three days later, House Speaker Martin Romualdez was designated as the caretaker of Barzaga's district, with the decision not to hold a special election before the 2025 elections.
+Three days later, House Speaker Martin Romualdez was designated as the caretaker of Cavite's 4th district.
+He also added that there will be no special election for the vacated seat due to the 2025 elections being nearly a year away.

 Barzaga's remains were flown back to the Philippines for a funeral at the City of Dasmariñas Arena from May 12 to 18, 2024.
 A requiem Mass was held on May 18 at the Immaculate Conception Parish Church before his burial at the Sacred Heart Memorial Gardens in Dasmariñas later that afternoon.
 Barzaga was succeeded by his son, Kiko, who was elected in 2025.